Top Moving Destinations In Florida: Suburbs Emerge As Top Spots For Homeownership Dreams

 St. Johns County, with an average home price of nearly $458,000 — the highest among Florida’s top 10 migration hotspots — attracts with its booming tech sector, strong business growth, and proximity to Jacksonville.
 Major employers like Northrop Grumman, along with growing manufacturing firms such as Vermeer Southeast and Rulon, contribute to its economic appeal.

-Putnam County, on the other hand, offers affordability and a quieter, more rural lifestyle, with home prices averaging just over $147,000—the lowest among Florida’s top migration hotspots.
+Putnam County, on the other hand, offers affordability and a quieter, more rural lifestyle, with home prices averaging just over $147,000 — the lowest among Florida’s top migration hotspots.
 Newcomers may also be drawn to the natural beauty of the county, from The Ocala National Forest to the St. Johns River.

 A significant portion of newcomers to St. Johns and Putnam counties are arriving from New Jersey, New York, and California.
 More than 2,600 people moved in from New Jersey in 2023, most in their mid-thirties.
-Interestingly, 60% work from home and 60% are renters—a trend that underscores the area’s rising appeal among remote professionals seeking flexibility and lifestyle balance.
+Interestingly, 60% work from home and 60% are renters — a trend that underscores the area’s rising appeal among remote professionals seeking flexibility and lifestyle balance.

 New York also stands out as a top contributor, with over 2,500 New Yorkers settling in St. Johns and Putnam in a single year.
-This group skews younger, with an average age of 30 and a striking 77% homeownership rate, suggesting a population that’s both mobile and ready to put down roots.
+This group skews younger, with an average age of 30 and a striking 77% homeownership rate, which suggests a population that’s both mobile and ready to put down roots.

 6. Manatee County